3mdeb/news-and-ideas/post.md

 start address 0x00000000000004f0
 ```

-Start address is so called RVA — Relative Virtual Address,
+The start address is so-called RVA — Relative Virtual Address,
 so it's offset from the place in memory, where binary would
 be placed.
 To list sections we can call: